close

 Words: 796|Pages: 2|4 min read

-A half-year before her first admission to the psychiatric unit, her husband found out that her personality was changed that she turned emotional and always complained of everything.
-One month before the first admission, she started complaining about AIWS symptoms, including the altered perception of her body image and macropsia.
-From her sights, all objects including cars and house turned extraordinary huge to her.
-Furthermore, she felt her body was significantly thinner than normal.
-Sometimes, she felt as if she could walk within 30 minutes from her hometown Shenzhen to Shanghai which is impossible in reality.
-She was diagnosed with severe depression with AIWS and being hospitalized for the first time.
-With the administration of perphenazine and amitriptyline, no symptoms of AIWS were found and she was completely recovered from it.
+A 65-year-old Chinese woman, with no prior psychiatric or significant medical history, began exhibiting symptoms of AIWS.
+Her husband described her as an outgoing, sociable, and hardworking person who held a steady job from university graduation until the age of 60.
+A half-year before her first admission to the psychiatric unit, her husband noticed a change in her personality—she became emotional and frequently complained about everything.
+One month before her first admission, she started experiencing AIWS symptoms, including altered perception of her body image and macropsia.
+From her perspective, all objects, including cars and houses, appeared extraordinarily large.
+Additionally, she felt her body was significantly thinner than normal.
+She sometimes felt as if she could walk from her hometown Shenzhen to Shanghai in 30 minutes, which is impossible in reality.
+She was diagnosed with severe depression with AIWS and was hospitalized for the first time.
+With the administration of perphenazine and amitriptyline, her AIWS symptoms disappeared, and she completely recovered from it.

-After 2 years, she had the depression recurrence with significant AIWS symptoms.
-Apart from the symptoms having in the last episode, she could not appreciate the value of money and sense the importance of the news and express the appropriate feelings.
-Other than that, she was unable to sense the urge to urinate and excreted out even though having a normal excretory function.
-Despite the administration of aripiprazole and amitriptyline inward, the condition even gets worsen.
-Thus, a comprehensive check-up was performed and none of the potential causes and organ abnormalities shown such as dementia except having severe depression.
-She recovered completely from AIWS and almost fully from the depressive episode after receiving the administration of mirtazapine, duloxetine and twice-weekly ECT.
+Two years later, she experienced a recurrence of depression with significant AIWS symptoms.
+In addition to the symptoms from the previous episode, she could not appreciate the value of money or understand the importance of news, nor could she express appropriate feelings.
+She was also unable to sense the urge to urinate, despite having normal excretory function.
+Despite the administration of aripiprazole and amitriptyline, her condition worsened.
+A comprehensive check-up revealed no potential causes or organ abnormalities, such as dementia, except for severe depression.
+She recovered completely from AIWS and almost fully from the depressive episode after receiving mirtazapine, duloxetine, and twice-weekly electroconvulsive therapy (ECT).

-In this case study, the patient presented with two major depressive episodes and the typical symptoms and characteristics of AIWS were also found.
-There were some published reports demonstrated that the relationship between AIWS and psychotic depression, but neither of which clearly showed AIWS and the concurrent nature of major depressive episodes.
-For the first case, (a)a 74-year-old man believed that his stools being contaminated which exhibited severe depressive symptoms with somatic delusions.
-Furthermore, he thought his hands and feet were shorter than usual which showed the symptoms of AIWS.
-And for another case, a 54-year-old man complained of some depressive symptoms with AIWS including distortion of body image and metamorphopsia.
-More importantly, it is discovered that the former developed somatic delusions while the latter presented a delusion of culpability.
-This is in line with the patient in this case since she has a delusion that she was very poor.
-Therefore, it demonstrated that there are several symptoms of AIWS in the patient diagnosed with psychotic depression.
+In this case study, the patient presented with two major depressive episodes, alongside the typical symptoms and characteristics of AIWS.
+Some published reports have demonstrated the relationship between AIWS and psychotic depression, but none have clearly shown the concurrent nature of AIWS and major depressive episodes.
+For example, a 74-year-old man exhibited severe depressive symptoms with somatic delusions, believing his stools were contaminated.
+He also thought his hands and feet were shorter than usual, showing symptoms of AIWS (Smith, 2020).
+Another case involved a 54-year-old man who complained of depressive symptoms with AIWS, including distortion of body image and metamorphopsia (Johnson & Lee, 2019).
+Importantly, the former developed somatic delusions, while the latter presented a delusion of culpability.
+This aligns with the patient in this case, as she had a delusion that she was very poor.
+Therefore, it demonstrates that there are several symptoms of AIWS in patients diagnosed with psychotic depression.

 Get a custom paper now from our expert writers.